-As far as the food goes, it is traditional Czech such as heavy meats and creams with very little in the way of fresh salads or vegetables.
-However, it is very good and prepared with flair.
+As far as the food goes, it is traditional Czech, such as heavy meats and creams with very little in the way of fresh salads or vegetables.
+However, it is delicious and prepared with flair.
 Some of the specials include Spicy Grilled Marinated Spare Ribs, Roasted Pork Joint and the Bohemian Duck.
-There are plenty of other meat dishes to choose from as well including sausage, goulash, wild boar medallions, and smoked pork.
-Many of these dishes will come with the traditional red cabbage and dumplings or potato pancakes.
+There are plenty of other meat dishes to choose from as well, including sausage, goulash, wild boar medallions, and smoked pork.
+Many of these dishes will come with traditional red cabbage and dumplings or potato pancakes.
 Don’t forget to leave room for dessert with such items as blueberry cake or apple strudel.

-There are many wines at the Plzenska Beer Hall, but as the name suggests, you best bet is to go with an ice cold Czech beer to wash down your lunch or dinner.
+There are many wines at the Plzenska Beer Hall, but as the name suggests, your best bet is to go with an ice-cold Czech beer to wash down your lunch or dinner.

 Plzenska also provides nightly entertainment with music in the background.
-This is a smoking restaurant, but thanks to the high ceilings, the smoke dissipates well before it becomes an issue for visitors.
+This is a smoking restaurant, but the smoke dissipates well before it becomes an issue for visitors thanks to the high ceilings.

-Plzenska Beer Hall is located near both Wenceslas Square and the Old Town Square.
+Plzenska Beer Hall is located near both Wenceslas Square and Old Town Square.

 Address: Republic Square 5, Old Town, Prague 1